SHandapangoda/SHandapangoda/README.md

  🌱 I’m currently learning ...
 Advaced mathematics/AI/Machine Learning/Scientific Computing.

- I am Currently an Intern as a data analyst as well as researcher.
+ I am Currently an Intern as a data analyst as well as a researcher.

 <!--